thelizri/MIPS_WORKSHOP/Tutorials/README.md

 ## MARS Simulator Tips
 The mars simulator has a list of instructions, pseudo-instructions, and syscalls.
 You can either press F1, or press help in the navigation bar.

+## Syscalls
+Step 1.
+Load the service number in register $v0.
+Step 2.
+Load argument values, if any, in $a0, $a1, $a2, or $f12 as specified.
+Step 3.
+Issue the SYSCALL instruction.
+Step 4.
+Retrieve return values, if any, from result registers as specified.